 Sunscreen should always be reapplied at least every 2 hours.
 There are variables that can impact the effectiveness of sunscreen once it has been applied.
 Activities such as swimming, outdoor sports, perspiring, towelling or wiping the body, etc will result in diluting and/or removing sunscreen from the skin.
 Because sunscreen manufacturers cannot predict the circumstances under which sunscreens will be used, it is recommended that sunscreen be applied every 2 hours irrespective of the water resistance rating of the sunscreen.

 The manufacture of sunscreens is strictly regulated by the Therapeutic Goods Authority (TGA) of Australia , and part of this process is that all batches of sunscreen that are produced are thoroughly tested to ensure that the TGA approved formula is adhered to and that the quantity of approved active ingredients is present before they are released to the public.

-All Cancer Council sunglasses are fitted with category 3 polarised lenses and have an eye protection factor of 10 – the maximum factor protection.
+For ultimate comfort and protection, all Cancer Council sunglasses conform to Australian Standard AS1067:2003 and eliminate 100% of horizontally reflected glare.
 All Cancer Council eyewear is independently tested by accredited laboratories such as ORLAB to ensure that the highest quality UV protection is offered to our customers.
-Sunglasses and a broad-brimmed hat worn together can reduce UV radiation exposure to the eyes by up to 98 per cent.

 A broad-brimmed, legionnaire or bucket style hat provides good protection for the face, nose, neck and ears, which are common sites for skin cancers.
 Caps and visors do not provide enough protection.
 Choose a hat made with closely woven fabric – if you can see through it, UV radiation will get through.
 Hats may not protect you from reflected UV radiation, so also wear sunglasses and sunscreen, long sleeve clothing, sunscreen and shade, where possible.